skrey/yellow-extensions/features/core/README.md

 If you don't want to get that many spam messages, then restrict the [contact page](https://github.com/datenstrom/yellow-extensions/tree/master/features/contact).
 You can determine who can receive messages and whether they can contain clickable links.
 It's recommended to restrict links, this blocks many unwanted messages.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
-Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.
+Users are only allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

-## How to hide a page

-Set `Status: unlisted` in the [settings](#settings) at the top of a page.
-The page will no longer be visible.
-You can chose between different status values, to control who can see and access a page.

-## How to redirect a page

-Set `Redirect` in the [settings](#settings) at the top of a page.
-The page will redirect to another page or URL.
-You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## How to make a multilingual website